mrdaano/vue-md-editor/readme.md

 # Vue markdown editor
 This is a basic markdown editor made for Vue, based on Bootstrap and Font Awesome.

-**This package is under development right now.
-If you see any bugs please report them**

 ## Example
 You can find a example on [Codesandbox](https://codesandbox.io/s/github/mrdaano/vue-md-editor-example) or on [GitHub](https://github.com/mrdaano/vue-md-editor-example)